 - The client doesn’t want the life insurance you’re selling (and you didn’t pick up on the signals).

 - Or, worst case, you lost control of the wheel and the meeting/call with the client spun into the ditch.

 Clients are protective of their money and the only way you can convince them you should get some it is by being fully prepared to overcome sales objections.

 To do that, you must be at the top of your mental game, your emotional game, and move forward with a high level of expertise attached.

-To be as successful as possible selling insurance, you must be in peak mental and emotional condition, and know your products inside and out.
-Part of the preparation for each of these foundational elements will include how you plan to respond to questions and objections.
+To be as successful as possible selling insurance, you must be in peak mental and emotional condition, and know your services offered inside and out.
+Part of the preparation for each of these foundational elements will include how you plan to respond to questions and objections verbally and non-verbally.